2union/QPS-Service-Desk/doc/THEMING.md

    b.
 We recomending use first method, cause it's more secure for sable work of Service Desk

-3. Configuration .ini file define properties of theme
+3. Configuration .ini file define properties of theme.
+File must be named by machine name of theme with .ini extension.

    a. name - Human name of theme